CESNET/eduroam-icinga/doc/tests.md

 - normal check period is 48 hours
 - check period is 3 hours in case of outage
 - CRITICAL-HARD state is reached after 3 failed checks

+### assign rule

+This service is assigned to all hosts which have custom host variable `type` set to other value than "SP".

+### definition

+This service is defined in [static_config.conf](https://github.com/CESNET/eduroam-icinga/blob/master/doc/example_config/fileshipper/static_config.conf#L179).

 ### notifications